mootqns/dog-guesser/README.md

-# CPSC332 Web Project Final | Dog Guesser
+# Dog Guesser

 ## Description
-This repository contains the code for my CPSC332 Web Project Final- a kahoot like game with questions derived from the Dog CEO API.
+This repository contains the code for a kahoot like game with questions derived from the Dog CEO API.
 This project's goal is to provide simple web-based fun for people aiming to expand their knowledge on dogs in a exciting, and slightly competitive way.

 ## Table of Contents
 1. [Installation](#installation)